awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 }
 ```

-For more information, see [Using instance scale\-in protection](ec2-auto-scaling-instance-protection.md)\.
+For more information, see [Use instance scale\-in protection](ec2-auto-scaling-instance-protection.md)\.